 ELIGIBLE JOBS AND INTERNSHIPS

 Eligible jobs, for which you may recruit through the Career Center, consist of professional duties and salaries or hourly wages.
-Full commission-based positions and opportunities that require candidates to pay fees for application processes, training, equipment, or other job-related expenses are not supported by the Career Center.
-Additionally, the Career Center does not support positions that are based in home offices or private residences.
+The Career Center does not support full commission-based positions; opportunities that require candidates to pay fees for application processes, training, equipment, or other job-related expenses; and positions that are based in home offices or private residences.

 Acceptable internships provide students with structured learning experiences, regular supervision, and exposure to professional aspects of chosen fields.

-In order to utilize Career Center services, you and your organization must adhere to the following policy:
+In order to utilize Career Center services, you and your organization must comply with American University regulations and applicable federal, state, and local laws, including:

 NACE PRINCIPLES FOR PROFESSIONAL CONDUCT